East Asia–United States relations: Opium trade

 British merchants, protected by the Royal Navy, dominated the opium trade in China.
 The opium was grown in India – then under British control – and sold by British merchants to Chinese wholesalers in China.
 The Chinese government protested, two wars resulted, with decisive victories by the British.
 The Americans did only 1/10 as much opium business in China, but showed more ingenuity in developing sources, and building a network of Chinese merchants.
 The British had a monopoly on the Indian supply, but the Americans relied more on Turkey, and circumvented Chinese restrictions by smuggling to local merchants in the Portuguese colony of Macau while the Chinese government was focused exclusively on the British in Canton.
 In effect the British Navy protected the American interests, and American merchants received protection from the unequal treaties that China was forced to sign with the British.
 American merchant Peter Snow was based in Canton, but his business was not highly profitable.
 On the other hand, he served as the U.S. consul there in the late 1830s and early 1840s.
 He proved efficient and effective in protecting American business interests during the opium crisis of 1839–40.
 The Chinese government saw him the Americans as a counterweight to the British.
 The Americans opportunistically took advantage of British victories and gain the same privileges without using or threatening to use its military.
 The emerging American policy was equal opportunity for all nations, which by 1900 became the "open door" policy.
 The main American activity in China saw merchants unloaded their opium in Portuguese Macau, and purchase tea, silk and China in Canton.
 Most of the Americans were based in Salem Massachusetts, and after 1840 they suddenly gave up the international trade, and invested their profits in new textile factories in New England.
 There were practically no opportunities to invest in China itself, so the American presence dropped off sharply.
 All the remained was a nostalgic image of a friendly China that probably encouraged missionary activities in the late 1840s.

 Extraterritorial rights

 Under the 1844 Treaty of Wanghia, negotiated by U.S. minister Caleb Cushing, American businessmen were restricted to the designated international districts in designated port cities.
 They were exempt from Chinese courts and were instead under the legal jurisdiction of American officials.
 These extraterritorial rights lasted until 1943.
 The treaty represented an American challenge to British dominance.
-China mades similar treaties with Japan and the Western powers in order to block a British takeover of the Chinese market.
+China made similar treaties with Japan and the Western powers in order to block a British takeover of the Chinese market.
 American missionaries were allowed anywhere.